 It's the early twentieth century New York City.
 There exists a high level of animosity by Harry K. Thaw (Farley Granger), a wealthy Pittsburgh businessman, toward renowned architect Stanford White (Ray Milland) for Harry feeling those dealing with the New York City and social set giving Stanford many of the perks that should rightfully have gone to him.
 While Stanford is mature and refined, Harry is brash, impetuous, and volatile.
 That animosity is ratcheted up a notch when they both meet Evelyn Nesbit (Dame Joan Collins), a beautiful but poor model with whom they are both infatuated, she appearing in the chorus of her first Broadway musical revue.
 After getting to know Evelyn, married Stanford, who still loves his wife and thus will not divorce her, wants nonetheless to provide Evelyn with the comforts and breeding of those within his social circle.
 His infatuation with her is also despite he being old enough to be her father.
 Harry, who is more age appropriate, takes a more direct ...Written by

-Before being put on suspension, Marilyn Monroe was 20th Century-Fox's original choice for the role of Evelyn Nesbit.
-She turned this film and a forthcoming adaptation of the then-current Broadway musical 'The Girl in Pink Tights' (which was to co-star Dan Dailey and 'Mitzi Gaynor') and was put on suspension.
-Sheree North was then announced as her replacement for both films until Joan Collins was eventually cast as Nesbit.
-'Girl in Pink Tights' was eventually abandoned.
+Marilyn Monroe was Twentieth Century Fox's original choice for the role of Evelyn Nesbit.
+She turned down this movie, as well as a planned remake of Wabash Avenue (1950) titled "The Girl in Pink Tights" (which was to co-star Dan Dailey and Mitzi Gaynor).
+As a result, she was put on suspension.
+Sheree North was then announced as her replacement for both movies until Dame Joan Collins was eventually cast as Nesbit.
+"The Girl in Pink Tights" project was eventually abandoned.
 See more »

 7 of 15 people found this review helpful.